babean/Sensirion/README.txt

       improved error reporting.
 Added sensor status register read function and expanded status register write function to cover all setable bits.

+2.0.1 - Port to Particle.io devices and add a method to return TempF.

 Usage Information